Elliott-Tay/EEP-Parking-System/README.md

 - Devops: Circle CI for CI/CD and Docker if there is a need for package management.

+This application will hosted locally on a PC as this will be distributed to the various carparks in Singapore.
+We will explore a method where all the PCs will be connected centrally to a central operating system where we can change all the functions in the various PMS like holidays by configuring it in the central operating system.

 ## Setup of repo

 We need to install the necessary packages for the frontend and the backend separately.
-So cd into the frontend and the backend folder individually and run this command
+So cd into the frontend, the backend and the middleware folder individually and run this command
 ```
 npm install
 ```